-Tips and Troubleshooting

-Before calling for service, check the following:
+Tips and Troubleshooting Before calling for service, check the following:

-- Check electrical power supply to the equipment for connection - 2.
-Check fixture loading.
-Overstocking case will affect its proper operation. - If frost is collecting on fixture and/or product, check that Humidity Control is working properly, and that no outside doors or windows are open - allowing moisture to enter store.
+- Check electrical power supply to the equipment for connection. - Check fixture loading.
+Overstocking case will affect its proper operation. - If frost is collecting on fixture and/or product, check that no outside doors or windows are open - allowing moisture to enter store.
+These merchandisers were designed for use in stores were temperature & humidity does not exceed 75° F and 55% H.